Option grid: Women's & Reproductive Health

-Collaborative

-The Option Grid Collaborative is a not-for-profit group of over 90 people, made up of patient representatives, medical experts, and clinicians involved in supporting shared decision making via the creation of Option Grids.
-The Collaborative welcomes new members who wish to create new Option Grids according to the group’s agreed-upon process, which involves a thorough review of best available evidence and user testing process.
-Interested members should visit the Official Website in the links below for more information about how to get involved.
-Collaborative members receive support and guidance for Option Grid development from Dartmouth College throughout the process.

 Creative Commons license

 The Collaborative operates under a Creative Commons license, which is a type of public copyright license that enables authors to give others the right to collaborate and build upon their work according to guidelines specified by the author.
-The Collaborative’s specific license, CC-BY-NC-ND, allows others to download the group’s work and share it so long as they credit the source, do not make changes, and do not use it commercially.
+The Collaborative's specific license, CC-BY-NC-ND, allows others to download the group's work and share it so long as they credit the source, do not make changes, and do not use it commercially.